iamhks/iamhks.github.io/content/about.md

 <!-- ## Avocation
 My avocation keeps changing from time to time.
 It used to be paiting when I was a child to writing recently.
 Writing was my escape from the real world, a medium through which I can wander to places and thoughts without boundaries.
 I started writing through [The SHER's Blog](https://blog.iamhks.com) where I wrote articles on "Life" as a whole for about 3 years until I put my pen down.
 I guess it's safe to say that over-thinking and imagination is my current avocation. -->

-**Education:** I completed my secondary schooling from [Nepal Bharat Maitri Vidyalaya](https://www.nbmv.edu.np/), Pokhara, Nepal; my high school from [Delhi Public School Siliguri](https://www.dpssiliguri.com/), West Bengal and my undergrad from [National Institute of Technology Warangal](https://www.nitw.ac.in), Telangana, India.
+**Education:** I pursued my undergraduate in Engineering with a major in Computer Science at, [National Institute of Technology Warangal](https://www.nitw.ac.in), in India.
+This transformative journey not only equipped me with a solid foundation in my field but also instilled in me a passion for innovation and problem-solving.
+My time at NIT Warangal was a pivotal chapter in my academic and personal growth, shaping my path to getting into the tech industry.

-**Background & Interests:** I was brought up in Biratnagar, Nepal and I currently reside in Hyderabad, India.
-Stuff I am interested in varies from human history & civilization, wildlife documentaries to adoring bollywood movies from the 2000s and ofcourse I am a fanatic of Indian music.
+**Interests:** I have an insatiable curiosity about human history and civilization, which has led me to explore the intricacies of our shared past.
+My fascination with the world of wildlife is showcased through a deep appreciation for documentaries that offer insights into the beauty and mysteries of the natural world.

 __Contact:__ The best way to contact me is via email: contact[at]iamhks[dot]com.